cristianovitorino/tsp-gpt-rust/README.md

 - Returns the best routing solution possible in [**Polynomial Time**](https://mathworld.wolfram.com/PolynomialTime.html)

 ## How to use
-### API
+**API**
 An environmental variable needs to be created.
-As long as the `.env` is still present at `.gitignore` your secret API token is never exposed publicly, which is the recommended and expected behaviour
+As long as the `.env` is still present at `.gitignore` your secret OpenAI API key is never exposed publicly, which is the recommended and expected behaviour
 ```
 touch .env && echo 'OAI_TOKEN=YOUR_OPENAI_API' >> .env
 ```

-### CLI
+**CLI**
 Press 'Ctrl + C' to exit the CLI application
 ```
 cargo run